 There are three types of placement grants available that do differ in eligibility requirements.

 - Rural Health Placement Grants - as part of the Rural Health Multidisciplinary Training (RHMT) program, eligible students can receive $200 per week of placement.
-To be eligible for the grant you completing placement in a 2 week block or more in a rural area other than the town you currently reside.
+To be eligible for the grant you completing placement in a 3 week block or more in a rural area other than the town you currently reside.
 PLEASE NOTE: Rural Health funding has now been exhausted for 2019.
 We cannot awarded any more Rural Health Placement Grants.

 Additional information required